-Airplane Boeing 717-200 (717) Two Class Qantas Airways has 2 classes on board with total of 110 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 717-200 (717) Two Class Qantas Airways with 2 classes and 110 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 Worth the few extra dollars to upgrade to this seat given how jammed the other seats in the main cabin are.
 Had this seat on a short BNE-SYD run and thankful it was short.
 Extra leg room notwithstanding the seat was like sitting on a bench.

 This seat has no recline.
 It also has no outside view as the window is completely blocked by the engine.
 Proximity to toilet is hard to ignore.
 Possibly the worst seat I have ever experienced.

 1A and 1C in biz class does have better legroom compared with 1D and 1F.
 Although it's next to toilet and near gallery - it does not generate a lot of bothersome and matter fact re meals - pax from 1A 1C are the first one to be served - on the contrast - rows 3 does have more bothersome as it's too close to Y class and due to th...

 I flew with Qantas Airlink on Wednesday the 27th of July 2016 from Brisbane to Townsville.
 The aircraft was fully booked.
 It is a shame of this airline to offer for this plane at least the two/three rows.
 I felt absolutely horrified and after 1/2 hour I had a heavy panic attack.
 Prof. Dr. Wolfgang Fischer, Magnetic Island

 Unlike the 737s, it has less legroom than the seats behind